-I keep putting “ethical” in quotes because I disagree.
+I put “ethical” in quotes above because I disagree.
 Their mother’s stated/implied reason for leaving is that she didn’t feel comfortable living in the very fancy Dutch House while there is so much poverty and despair in the world.
 She goes to India to tend to the poor and sick, but doesn’t keep in touch with her children.
-Maybe working, donating, and volunteering for the local poor doesn’t meet her ethical standards, but there’s no reason she couldn’t have kept in touch.
+Maybe working, donating, and volunteering for the local poor don’t meet her ethical standards, but she could have kept in touch.
 When she returns to the U.S., she makes no effort to see Danny or Maeve until it’s almost too late.

 By the end, when she moves into the Dutch House for her last charitable act of the novel, she clarifies that it was never about the house.
 She believes in acts of showy goodness.
 She’s fine sleeping in her old bed, caring for a single individual, so long as that individual isn’t one of her children.
 I don’t understand how Danny comes to call her a “saint” without clarifying that she’s a terrible mother.
 Why can’t she be two things: a giving person who has no idea of reasonable limits, while also being incapable of maternal generosity?
 Why does she have to be purely “good” while the stepmother is purely “evil.”
 In fact, I think this is why Andrea is so cartoonishly evil: No matter how bad Danny’s mother is, the reader is more outraged by Andrea’s behavior.

 For a book that seemingly tries to tackle complex, nuanced relationships, there’s too much that’s made simplistic by the ending.
 If the last few chapters conveyed more nuance, they would have left a better impression on me.